peterpaulis/StaticDataTableViewController/README.md

 </pre>

 Note
-Create outlets to UITableViews, not their content views!
+- Create outlets to UITableViews, not their content views!
+- if you want to hide the whole section, just create a IBOutletCollection to all its cell, and then use [self cells:setHidden:]

+Version 1.1
+- added iOS5 back compatibility
+- added support for IBOutletCollections and hidding multiple cells with an array of IBOutles